saibalusulapalem/playgroundtools/README.md

 - `module`: the module to run when the playground is executed via `-m {module}`.
 - `args`: the arguments to pass to the module upon execution (`-m {module} {args ...}`).

+Keys and values can be interpolated using one of the strings below within curly brackets `{}` prepended by a `$` sign in the [config.json](https://github.com/saibalusulapalem/playgroundtools/blob/main/playgroundtools/config.json) file.
+- `name`: the playground name.

 ### Using the CLI

 `config delete`: